hjenoudet/mutual-recommendations/README.md

 # Contributing
 If you’d like to contribute or report any issues, please open a Pull Request or file an Issue on this repository.

+# Acknowledgments
+I would like to thank Professor Mike Palazzolo (Assistant Professor of Marketing, UC Davis Graduate School of Management, Research Affiliate, Center for Poverty & Inequality Research) for their guidance and for allowing me to share this project.
+Their insights and support were invaluable in completing this analysis.